cybergeekgyan/Twitteratis-Opinion-on-KL-Rahul-Sentiment-Analysis/README.md

 - `Matplotlib`, `Plotly` or `Seaborn` (for visualization)

-## Project Architecture
+## Project Setup

 Here's a high-level plan for setting up the project:

-Install Python 3.x on your system if you don't have it installed already.
+- Install `Python 3.x` on your system if you don't have it installed already.
-Install the required libraries using pip or conda commands.
+- Install the required libraries using pip or conda commands.
-Register for a Twitter developer account and create an API key to access Twitter's API.
+- Register for a Twitter developer account and create an API key to access Twitter's API.
-Use Tweepy or Twint to collect tweets that mention KL Rahul.
+- Use `Tweepy` or `Twint` to collect tweets that mention KL Rahul.
-Preprocess the data to remove noise and irrelevant information.
+- Preprocess the data to `remove noise` and `irrelevant information`.
+- Perform `text cleaning`, `remove stop words`, `handle spelling errors`, and `normalize the text data`.
-Perform sentiment analysis using NLTK, TextBlob, or VADER.
+- Perform sentiment analysis using NLTK, TextBlob, or VADER.
-Visualize the sentiment of the tweets using Matplotlib or Seaborn.
+- Visualize the sentiment of the tweets using `Matplotlib` or `Seaborn`.
-Write a report summarizing your findings and insights from the sentiment analysis.
+- Generate a report summarizing our findings and insights from the sentiment analysis.